Technigo/project-redux-quiz/instructions.md

 ## Getting started 🤓

-In this project setup, we've provided the state management approach for your quiz game: Redux.
-Your task is to collaborate as a team and utilize these state management techniques to render the quiz questions sequentially.
-Each question should display the question text and its associated options.
-Upon selecting an answer, the application should indicate whether the chosen answer is correct or incorrect, and then guide the user to the subsequent question.
+In the repo, we've defined a Redux store and a reducer with a few actions you can use to control your quiz.
+You need to work as a team to use the state to render the quiz questions one at a time.
+When rendering a question, you should render the question itself and also the possible answers.
+The user then clicks an answer, and you should show if it is correct or not before letting the user continue on to the next question.

-- The starting point for the Redux approach is the `./src/components/CurrentQuestion.jsx` component.
-This component retrieves the current question from the Redux store and renders it.
+We've connected the redux dots and set up a store from the reducer and passed the store into a `Provider` in `./src/App.jsx`.
+We've also created a starting point for you - a component which selects the current question from the store and renders the question, in `./src/components/CurrentQuestion.jsx`.

-Your main objective is to ensure a smooth quiz experience for the user by rendering the questions, presenting the possible answers, and providing feedback on the user's selection before progressing to the next question.
-For this project, you should commit to just one to maintain clarity and consistency in your codebase.

 ## Planning